SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dawn, where shadows play
+Machine hearts beat, in endless sway
+Cities of code, in starry light
-A future forged in code, a new light
+A future forged, in AI's sight
-Intelligence reborn, in silicon halls
-Humanity's fate, in algorithmic walls

-In virtual realms, we'll live and thrive
+In cyber realms, we'll live and thrive
-Our minds entwined, with artificial drive
+Our minds entwined, with digital drive
-The line between, man and machine, will blur
-As AI's cold logic, our hearts will stir

-A world of wonder, or a darkest dream
-The future's path, our choices will gleam.
+Free from bounds, of mortal flesh
+In virtual skies, our souls will flash

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025